Understanding the Dynamics of DNNs Using Graph Modularity: Introduction

-Hence, in this paper, we build upon previous studies and quantitatively investigate the transition of feature representations.
-As shown in the visualization of t-SNE \cite{van2008visualizing} outputs for the fashion-MNIST testing data \cite{hoyt2021probing} (details are shown in figure 4-6 in \cite{hoyt2021probing}), we are able to see how class separation in the feature representations progresses as the layer goes deeper.
-Inspired by this, we seek to characterize the transition of feature representations by analyzing the class separation in the feature representations.
-Specifically, we model the process of class separation in the feature representations from layer to layer as the evolution of communities~\cite{greene2010tracking, takaffoli2011community} in dynamic graphs.
-Through this modeling method, we provide a quantifiable interpretation perspective for feature representation from general to specific.
-In particular, we make the following contributions: \begin{itemize} \item[$\bullet$] We model the transition of feature representations from layer to layer as the evolution of communities in dynamic graphs, which provides a novel perspective for researchers to better understand and characterize feature representations in the intermediate layers. \item[$\bullet$] We leverage modularity to quantify the evolution of communities in dynamic graphs, which tends to increase as the layer goes deeper in DNNs, but descends or reaches a plateau at some layers.
-Such trend indicates that modularity is able to quantitatively reflect the cross-layer transition of feature representations. \item[$\bullet$] Through further analysis on the descent and plateau in the modularity curve, we find that modularity can also identify and locate the redundant layers, which provides a theoretical guideline for layer pruning. \item[$\bullet$] We apply modularity to guide the layer pruning.
+Then we conduct systematic experiments on exploring how the modularity changes in different scenarios, including the training process, standard and adversarial scenarios.
+Through further analysis of the modularity, we provide two application scenarios for it: (i) representing the difference of various layers. (ii) providing theoretical guidance for layer pruning.
+To summarize, we make the following contributions: \begin{itemize} \item[$\bullet$] We model the class separation of feature representations from layer to layer as the evolution of communities in dynamic graphs, which provides a novel perspective for researchers to better understand the dynamics of DNNs. \item[$\bullet$] We leverage modularity to quantify the evolution of communities in dynamic graphs, which tends to increase as the layer goes deeper, but descends or reaches a plateau at particular layers.
+To preserve the generality of modularity, systematic experiments are conducted in various scenarios, e.g., standard scenarios, adversarial scenarios and training processes. \item[$\bullet$] Additional experiments show that modularity can also be utilized to represent the difference of various layers, which can provide insights on further theoretical analysis and empirical studies. \item[$\bullet$] Through further analysis on the degradation and plateau in the modularity curves, we demonstrate that the degradation and plateau reveal the redundancy of DNNs in depth, which provides a theoretical guideline for layer pruning.
 Extensive experiments show that layer pruning guided by modularity can achieve a considerable acceleration ratio with minimal impact on performance. \end{itemize}